foundersandcoders/mc-request-module-workshop/README.md

 ### Start here!
 1) Clone this repo & run `npm install`
 2) Run `npm test` in your command line to start the test watcher.
-The tests should fail as your function doesn't exist yet
+The tests should fail as your function doesn't do anything yet
 3) Open `app.js` and write your function!

 ### Tests